ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 ### TON Connect protocol models

 This package contains protocol requests, protocol responses, event models and encoding and decoding functions.
 It can be used to integrate TON Connect to wallet apps written in TypeScript.
-In order to integrate TON Connect into a DAppthe [@tonconnect/sdk](https://www.npmjs.com/package/@tonconnect/sdk) should be used.
+In order to integrate TON Connect into a DApp, the [@tonconnect/sdk](https://www.npmjs.com/package/@tonconnect/sdk) should be used.

 - [GitHub](https://github.com/ton-connect/sdk/tree/main/packages/protocol)
 - [NPM](https://www.npmjs.com/package/@tonconnect/protocol)